 The Corporation does not have a pension plan, nor have any of the Partnership, the Operating LP or KFM LLC adopted a pension plan that provides for payments or benefits to Named Executive Officers or Directors.
 The Corporation sponsors a group Registered Retirement Savings Plan ("RRSP").
 The Corporation contributes a percentage of an employee's salary to an RRSP and matches employee contributions up to an additional 3.5%.
-Mr. Sheparski is the only Named Executive Officer eligible of the plan at this time.
+Mr. Sheparski and Ms. Wood are eligible for the plan.